Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/text-to-speech/objectivec-macos/README.md

 # Quickstart: Synthesize audio in Objective-C on macOS using the Speech SDK

-This sample demonstrates how to create a macOS app in Objective-C using the Cognitive Services Speech SDK to synthesize audio from the input text.
+This sample demonstrates how to create a macOS app in Objective-C using the Cognitive Services Speech SDK to synthesize audio from text input.

 ## Prerequisites